trgill/snapm/README.md

 The FIXED size policy accepts optional units of KiB, MiB, GiB, TiB, PiB, EiB and ZiB.
 Units may be abbreviated to the first character.

+The USED size policy can only be applied to mounted file systems.

-Per-mount point size policies are specified by adding a ':' and the required policy to the corresponding mount point path, for example:
+Per-source path size policies are specified by adding a ':' and the required policy to the corresponding mount point path, for example: